 LinkedIn Connector tool allows you to automate sending connection requests to your preferred users on your LinkedIn account.
-The tool can be crucial in helping you grow your network in LinkedIn without wasting your time sending connections manually.
+This tool can be pretty handy in terms of growing your network in LinkedIn without wasting your time sending connections manually.

-You will just need to set it up once and then let it care of the rest and the best part is that you can set it to automatically cancel the pending connection request if they don’t accept it after x days.
+All you have to do is set it up once and it will do the rest.
+Additionally, you can configure it to automatically cancel the pending connection request if they don’t accept it after X days as well.

 How can I access the Connector tool?

 This tool has 4 different tabs: Settings, Sources, Extracted users and Results tab.

-Inside Settings tab there are two sections: Run Timers and Settings.
+The Settings tab consists of two sections: Run Timers and Settings2